netket/netket/docs/api/operator.md

 ## Concrete Classes

-Below you find a list of all concrete Operators that you can create on [DiscreteHilbert](netket.hilbert.DiscreteHilbert) spaces.
+Below you find a list of all concrete Operators that you can create on {class}`~netket.hilbert.DiscreteHilbert` spaces.

 ```{eval-rst}
 .. currentmodule:: netket.operator